Fire and rescue services

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Penalties for drug offences are severe and include lengthy prison sentences in local jails.
+Penalties for drug offences are severe and include long prison sentences in local jails.

 More information: